Queenstown: Bob’s Peak, Boat Ride, Farm

 - Whoever Bob was, he has/had a high peak.

-- Obviously, it was the sort of gondola they employ at ski resorts, not the sort of gondola they use on the canals of Venice.
+- It was the sort of gondola they employ at ski resorts, not the sort of gondola they use on the canals of Venice.
 The latter wouldn’t work at all going up a mountain.

 - Took a short boat cruise on a coal-powered steamboat on Lake Wakatipu, the lake that Queenstown is on.